cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 The Cloudify Manager cluster uses the SSL protocol for:
 1. Communication between the PostgreSQL cluster nodes.
 1. Communication between the RabbitMQ cluster nodes.
-1. Communication between the Cloudify Management service cluster nodes with the other services.
+1. Communication between the Cloudify Management service cluster nodes and the other services.

+**Note:** Each time the term "CA" shows, it means the CA certificate of the CA that signed/issued the host's public certificate.

 {{% note title="Certificates" %}}
-* The certificates should be created before proceeding with the installation process and in a PEM format.
+* The certificates/keys should be created before proceeding with the installation process and in a PEM format.
-* The installation process does NOT require the CA key.
-* The certificates/keys are being copied to `/etc/cloudify/ssl` during installation from the source given by the user.
+* The certificates/keys are copied to `/etc/cloudify/ssl` during installation from the source given by the user.
 Therefore, it is up to the user to delete the leftovers from the source location.
-* In case of using externally hosted PostgreSQL or RabbitMQ instances, the respective certificates need to be retrieved instead of created.
+* In case of using externally hosted PostgreSQL or RabbitMQ instances, the CA needs to be retrieved instead of created.
 {{% /note %}}

 **Remark: All the following mentioned files should exist on the relevant instance**

 For each PostgreSQL and RabbitMQ cluster node we will configure the following:
-1. CA certificate path - Should be identical on all instances.
+1. CA certificate path - The CA certificate should be the same for all cluster nodes.
+Meaning, the nodes' public certificates are signed by the same CA.
-1. certificate (cert) path - A certificate signed by the given CA that specifies the node's IP.
+1. certificate (cert) path - A public certificate signed by the given CA that specifies the node's IP.
 1. key path - The key associated with the certificate.

 For each Cloudify Management service cluster node we will configure the following:
-1. CA certificate path - Same as the one configured for the other services' nodes.
+1. PostgreSQL nodes' CA path (CA is the same for all the cluster nodes).
+2. RabbitMQ nodes' CA path (CA is the same for all the cluster nodes).

-* In case the PostgreSQL service requires a client SSL verification we will also need to configure the following:
+* In case the PostgreSQL service requires a client SSL verification we will also need to configure the following for each node:
    1. certificate (cert) path - A certificate signed by the given CA that specifies the node's IP.
    1. key path - The key associated with the certificate.